 There are several types of cost associated with a payment gateway that can be split into:

-You can see some examples of the fees charged in the payment gateways listed below.
+You can see some examples of the fees charged in the payment gateways listed above.

 You may hear payment gateways and payment service providers (PSPs) used interchangeably but they are different.